waynetee/tp/docs/UserGuide.md

 Adds a property/buyer to PropertyWhiz.

 * All other fields are compulsory other than tags.
-* To add phone number containing non-numeric digits, add `--nvp` at the end of the command.
+* To add phone number containing non-numeric characters, add `--nvp` at the end of the command.

 See [valid inputs](#valid-fields) for details on constraints on what you can enter.